Mount St. Louis Moonstone: History

-Through the 1970s a number of new resorts in the Collingwood area offered higher verticals, and started to draw business away from Mount St.Louis.
+Through the 1970s, a number of new resorts in the Collingwood area offered higher verticals, drawing business away from Mount St.Louis.
 In 1978 Huter responded by moving 400000 m3 of dirt onto the top of the original triple-served run, raising it about 550 ft.
 By the time construction was completed in 1979, 600000 m3 had been moved, giving the hill its current 168 m vertical.

 Throughout this period a second hill was developing only a few hundred metres to the north, Moonstone.
 In 1983 they had installed Canada's first quad chair on their longest trail.
 In 1984 Huter purchased Moonstone, and started moving 500000 m3 of dirt onto the top of its quad-served run, raising it in the same fashion as Mt.
 St. Louis had been earlier, but only to 420 ft.

 The next year the original T-bars on Mt.
 St. Louis were replaced by a new quad, giving the combined Mt.
 St. Louis Moonstone the largest uphill capacity in Ontario (at the time).
 Moonstone was again raised, this time to 500 ft.
 In 1989 the Mt.
 St. Louis peak was again expanded with another 700000 m3 of dirt, and a high-speed quad was added to service it, replacing the earlier triple.
 The next major expansion was in 1996, when another 650000 m3 was added to Moonstone, and one of Moonstone's quads was replaced with a high-speed six-pack.
 In 2007 another high speed six-pack was added to Mt.
 St Louis, replacing one triple and one double chair.

 In the summer of 2013, the first set of lights were added to some trails for night skiing starting the next season.

+In the summer of 2023, Adventure 8 was added to Mt.
+Moonstone, replacing Adventure Express.
+The lift was installed under partnership with Doppelmayr Canada, becoming the nation's first eight-seated chairlift.